Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolov8n-increase-accuracy/index.md

             f.writelines(f"{cls_id} {box[0]} {box[1]} {box[2]} {box[3]} {point[0]} {point[1]} 1 \n")
 ```

 The code is pretty self-explanatory, but the gist of it is that we use the x and y coordinates of the boxes, representing the center, as the keypoint and also set the keypoint visibility to 1.
-So the format used is `class_id x y w h kp_x kp_y 1`.
-Then we also append the `kpt_shape` to the existing `data.yaml` file which is required for the training to work:
+So the format used is `class_id x y w h kp_x kp_y visibility`.
+Then we append the `kpt_shape` to the existing `data.yaml` file which is required for the training to work:
 ```bash
 # Add keypoint shape to data.yaml
 echo "kpt_shape: [1, 3]" >> /content/Traffic-Signs-8/data.yaml